malevitzch/froglang/README.md

 Inside the container the compiler can be ran using the 'frog' command.
 Note: the docker commands might require sudo if the user is not in the docker group
 # todo
+- Remove FunctionCallArgs just like it was done with FunctionArgs

 - Fix the number of arguments not being correctly checked

 - A document with code examples